 At Accident Claims, we work hard to ensure you receive the level of compensation for an eye injury you rightly deserve following an accident that occurred through no fault of your own.
 We always respect the personal injury claims time limit associated with this type of claim and ensure you have the best legal representation working with you on a No Win No Fee basis.

-A personal injury lawyer can provide you with an idea of how much is an eye injury worth having assessed your case using our personal injury claims calculator based on Judicial College Guidelines and on amounts awarded on past successful personal eye injury claims.
+A personal injury lawyer can provide you with an idea of how much is an eye injury worth having assessed your case using our eye injury claim calculator based on Judicial College Guidelines and on amounts awarded on past successful personal eye injury claims.

 Damage to the eye can involve many types of injuries, some of which cause minor discomfort to very severe injuries that negatively impact your vision.
 The most common injuries being as follows: